 A significant proportion of the county's population, particularly along the N3/M3 corridor, travel to and from Dublin City each day for employment and education purposes.
-Currently, those travel choices are largely limited to car and bus, with some interchange to rail possible at Dunboyne/Pace.
+Currently, those travel choices are largely limited to bus and car, with some interchange to rail possible at Dunboyne/Pace.